From the Florentine Camerata to Stalinist Russia: The Story of Music in Five Genres

 Level 1 (CQFW Level 4), 10 Credits.

 This course provides an introductory overview of classical music from the Baroque to the twentieth century, through the examination of works in five key genres: concerto, opera, symphony, lied and chamber music.
-Works studied in the course include Bach’s Brandenburg Concertos, Mozart’s The Magic Flute, Schumann’s Frauenliebe und -leben, Ravel’s Introduction and Allegro, and Shostakovich’s Symphony No. 5.
+Works studied in the course include Bach’s Brandenburg Concertos, Mozart’s The Marriage of Figaro, Schumann’s Frauenliebe und -leben, Saint-Saëns’ The Carnival of the Animals and Shostakovich’s Symphony No. 5.
 Each work is set in its historical and cultural context and the main stylistic characteristics – form, texture, melody – will be explored through listening.

 Week 1: Genre 1: concerto

 Week 2: Case Study: Bach, Brandenburg Concerto No. 5

 Week 4: Case Study: Mozart, The Marriage of Figaro